ketsia0623/learning-JAVA/README.md

         - dies after execution

 ## 2.3 Read and Write Object Fields
-    - Statements within an object can access achd change a field of the object using the *this* keyword
-    - If field isn't shadowed by a local var, the *this* can be left out
+    Statements within an object can access achd change a field of the object using the *this* keyword If field isn't shadowed by a local var, the *this* can be left out *this* ONLY refers to class variables(therefore overiding the local one)

+## 2.4 Object's Lifecycle
+    Object Creation
+        -  Instantiation
+            - done with the *new* operator
+        -  Initialization
+            - implemented by constructors